taiwangoldcard/website/content/goldcard-holders-faq/health-insurance.md

 - Get private health insurance.
 Other gold card holders might have some recommendations.
 [You can ask the community](https://forms.gle/K88uVy2jMW61DpT2A) and mention your nationality.

 ## Is NHI mandatory?
-You **must** enrol when you are eligible.
+You **must** enroll when you are eligible.
 The National Health Insurance program is [compulsory](http://www.nhi.gov.tw/Resource/webdata/26143_1_1050203The%20legal%20foreign%20residents%20must%20enroll%20in%20the%20NHI%20Program.pdf).

 > The National Health Insurance program is a compulsory social insurance
 > program.
 By law, [...] foreign national living in Taiwan with an Alien Resident